unknownblueguy6/syncstream-server/README.md

 + [Firefox Extension Repo](https://github.com/unknownblueguy6/syncstream-firefox)

 ## Purpose
-The primary goal of syncStream is to implement a product that enables virtual watch parties for any website with HTML5 video playback, allowing people to watch movies, TV shows, and sports events together online.
+The primary goal of SyncStream is to implement a product that enables virtual watch parties for any website with HTML5 video playback, allowing people to watch movies, TV shows, and sports events together online.

 ## Features
 - Browser extension that clients can connect to